Overview

 Case 3

-A posterior bridge case that involves a history of vertigo, sinus infection, and ENTs due to an infected second molar.
-See how Dr. Vu resolved and restored this patient’s infected tooth with a 3 unit porcelain bridge.
+A posterior bridge case that involves a history of vertigo, sinus infection, and ENTs due to an infected first molar.
+See how Dr. Vu resolved and restored this patient’s infected tooth with a 3-unit porcelain bridge (Porcelain Fused to Metal).

 Surgical extraction, caries removal, build up, and bridge preparation/ impression/ delivery performed by Dr. Brian L. Vu